rickandrew2/MountData-Hosting/README.md

   - **Solution**: Optimized database queries and used pagination for reviews and feedback to ensure smooth navigation.

 - **Challenge**: Making the design responsive across multiple device sizes.
-  - **Solution**: Used SCSS for flexible grid layouts and media queries to ensure the website adapts seamlessly to mobile, tablet, and desktop devices.
+  - **Solution**:  Utilized SCSS for flexible grid layouts and media queries, as well as Bootstrap's built-in responsive utilities, to ensure seamless adaptation to mobile, tablet, and desktop devices.

+- **Challenge**: Challenge: Integrating and managing third-party APIs like Google Maps and Weather API.
+  - **Solution**: Implemented asynchronous API requests to fetch data without blocking the user interface.
+For Google Maps, used marker clustering to efficiently display numerous locations on the map.
+For the                   Weather API, integrated a caching mechanism to reduce the number of API calls and improve performance.

 ---